 The major bycatch species in the longline fishery have been brought into New Zealand Quota Management System (QMS).
-Blue shark is the most common bycatch species retained followed by Ray's Bream (Table 6).
+Blue shark is the most common bycatch species retained followed by Ray's Bream (Table 7).
 In recent years bycatch levels have been relatively stable.

-Table 6: Landed catch (t) of non-target species currently managed within the QMS that are taken in tuna fisheries within New Zealand fisheries waters.
+Table 7: Landed catch (t) of non-target species currently managed within the QMS that are taken in tuna fisheries within New Zealand fisheries waters.
 Data are provided by calendar year and for some species may include catches from non-tuna fisheries.

-Species Scientific name 2006 2007 2008 2009
+Species Scientific name 2007 2008 2009 2010

-Blue shark Prionace glauca 625 782 697 807
+Blue shark Prionace glauca 782 697 810 712

-Mako shark Isurus oxyrinchus 83 76 72 82
+Mako shark Isurus oxyrinchus 76 72 82 66

-Moonfish Lampris guttatus 83 78 45 89
+Moonfish Lampris guttatus 78 45 89 111

-Porbeagle shark Lamna nasus 54 53 43 64
+Porbeagle shark Lamna nasus 53 43 65 62

-Ray's bream Brama brama 207 153 160 175
+Ray's bream Brama brama 153 160 175 118

 It is also possible to estimate bycatch from the longline fishery using observer records.
 While this is important for estimating catches of the less valuable species that are less likely to be retained or recorded, it is difficult to obtain reliable estimates from species rarely caught in longline fisheries.
-Estimates of catches (in numbers of fish), the percentage of those catches retained, and an indication of the life status of discards are provided in
+Observed longline trips are stratified by year, fleet, region and target species, and a CPUE (ratio of means) for each species is established from numbers of fish and numbers of hooks observed.
+Estimates of catches (in numbers of fish) are obtained by scaling CPUE to total hooks set by the commercial fishery per stratum and summing across strata.
+Those estimates of catch, the percentage of those catches retained, and an indication of the life status of discards are provided in Table 8.

-Table 7.

-Table 7: Estimated catch (numbers of fish) of common bycatch species in the New Zealand longline fishery as estimated from observer data in 2006 to 2009.
-Also provided for 2009 only is the percentage of these species retained and the percentage of non-retained fish that were alive when caught, N/A (none discarded).
+Table 8: Estimated catch (numbers of fish) of common bycatch species in the New Zealand longline fishery as estimated from observer data in 2007 to 2010.
+Also provided for 2010 only is the percentage of these species retained and the percentage of non-retained fish that were alive when caught, N/A (none discarded).